 Where there is fog, there is the potential of using it, but at a human and community scale.
 Thanks to our partner The Wasserstiftung (which also operates two similar projects, one in Eritrea and the second in Ghana), we acquired the new generation of nets, CloudFisher, whose performance is much higher than our previous fog collectors, requiring less maintenance (they only need to have the gutters be washed) because the nets are backed by a hard plastic structure and resist wind up to 120 km / h.

 As of March 2020, we service 16 villagers in the rural county of Tnine Amellou (please consult the provided map in the Technical Data Sheet).
 We have founded a center dedicated to research on fog, the study of the local fauna and flora, their current status and continuing protection, issues facing reforestation, the transfer of the Sahara sand to America and Europe… a sum of topics to which we bring our community to the interested researchers.Thanks to our center atop Mount Boutmezguida we have a very dynamic community committed to the study of this unique environment.
 Fog has, also, acquired its letters of nobility as an important vector of life.

 Major Players in the Fog Collection Project

-The local communities, Sidi Ifni Province, and the rural community authorities of Tnine Amellou, Tanguerfa, and Mesti
+The local communities, Sidi Ifni Province, and the rural counties of Tnine Amellou, Tanguerfa, and Mesti

 - Derhem Holding, Laayoune and Casablanca, Morocco